zainsadaqat/graphql/README.md

 ● Create Resolvers that for the fields

 > GraphQL is a strongly typed Query Language if any condition doesn't satisfy.
 It's gonna break.

+After creating a Type, the next step is to create a query like how can someone access this query.